 In addition to sports betting on a given fighter to win, there are other ways to wager on any given fight.
 These include:

 - Method of finish

-Length Of Fight – This type of wager can be made in a couple different ways.
+This type of wager can be made in a couple of different ways.
 The most common is simply whether or not a fight ends inside the predetermined full distance of the fight, or ITD.
 This works just like a straight bet on a fight with the most likely outcome having a betting line set with a negative figure.
-For example, if two fighters who are historically good at knocking out their opponents, the inside the distance (ITD) line might sit at -500.
+For example, if two fighters are historically good at knocking out their opponents, the inside-the-distance (ITD) line might sit at -500.
 There’s not a full consistency on the comeback line for an underdog with a line this high, but it would be in the neighborhood of +400, and we will use this for simplicity’s sake.

 - For every $500 wagered on ITD, a winning bet would return $100.

 - For every $100 wagered on not ITD, a winning bet would return $400.

 Another example would be two fighters who have not shown a propensity for finding knockouts or submissions might have an ITD line set at +170.
 This would flip the odds the other way.

 - For every $100 wagered on ITD, a winning bet would return $170

 - For every $200 wagered on not ITD, a winning bet would return $100

 Another way to wager on the length of the fight is on the “total” or the “over/under” line.
 This is much closer in structure to a point spread or total bet in other sports but does carry some odds fluctuation as well.